Create Content Using Long Tail Keywords

 - People who search using them are serious buyers.

 - If you write articles using long tail keywords for other products, you will create more pages.
 Google likes sites with more pages.

 - You can use the format of this first blog page in creating more pages.

 Long tail keywords will bring buyers in the later stages of their buying journey.
-But it’s a good idea to have more general keywords to attract early stage buyers too.
+But, it’s a good idea to have more general keywords to attract early-stage buyers too.

 Suggested steps in creating content

-I start out by including the long tail keyword in the title of the post and in the first paragraph.
-I also include the long tail keyword once or twice in the body of the post.
+I start by including the long tail keyword in the title of the post and the first paragraph.
+I also include the long tail keyword once or twice in the body of the article.
 I embed an image or a graph in the part of the post above the fold to help capture readers’ attention.
 I end the post with a question that includes the long tail keyword.